avigewirtz/avigewirtz.github.io-/make/writing-a-simple-makefile/README.md

 Note that we're not including the header files `stdio.h` and `stdlib.h` in the dependency graph, even though `testintmath.c` #includes them, since these ar system header files that we don't modify.
 As such, don't need to be concerned with them in Makefiles.&#x20;
 {% endhint %}

 Translating this dependency graph into a Makefile is remarkably straightforward.
 We create what is known as a _dependency rule_ for each target in the dependency graph.
 The target's in our dependency graph correspond to the object files (`intmath.o` and `testintmath.o`) and the executable (`testintmath`).
+Each rule specofies three pieces of information:

+1. the target name
+2. the files that the target directly depends on
+3. the command to build the target

 Dependency rules have the following syntax:

 ```makefile
 target: dependencies